Aissac/radiant-stereotype-extension/README.md

 * Define named templates (stereotypes) for Pages;
 * Templates are assigned per-parent Page, making all children have the defined 'stereotype' by their parent;
 * You can specify the new page's parts, filters, layout, page type and status.

+Important Notice!
+---

+The git branches of this repository hold stable versions of the extension for older versions of Radiant CMS.
+For example the _0.8_ branch is compatible with Radiant 0.8.

+To checkout one of these branches:

+    git clone git://github.com/Aissac/radiant-stereotype-extension.git vendor/extensions/stereotype
+    cd vendor/extensions/stereotype
+    git checkout -b <branch-name> origin/<remote-branch-name>

+As an example, if you're working on Radiant 0.8 you will need to checkout the 0.8 branch:

+    cd vendor/extensions/stereotype
+    git checkout -b my_branch origin/0.8

 Instalation
 ---